 A friend on Facebook is getting ready to take a trip via Amtrak from Kansas City to Albuquerque.
-Never having taken the train, she naturally had many questions.
+Never having ridden the train, she naturally had many questions.
 It reminded me that after three years taking several train trips per year, I had forgotten how many tips I had to learn by trial and error in the beginning.
 So, to help you prepare for a trip via Amtrak, here are seven things you might not know about traveling the USA by rail.

 - Book early for discounted Saver rates.
 Or, if you’re going long distance, and have the time, consider purchasing a 15-day (8 stops) or more rail pass.
 You can break up the trip by getting off at several locations, plus it’s usually cheaper than purchasing several long-distance routes.